dan248lee/cs15l-lab-reports/lab-report-4-week-8.md

 ### **3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?**

 > Yes.
-You would just have to remove any of the blank spaces that appear inside the parenthesis.
+You would just have to code to make sure a link wont be printed out if the bracket has line breaks.